 If you choose this structure by appointing another trustee who does not have any member balance in the SMSF, you will need to consider the following:

-The Benefits of Having a Corporate Trustee
+Benefits of a Corporate Trustee: